ali-karimkhani/master_of_puppets/README.md

 ```

 ## Running single node (web | app-1 | app-2)
-If you need to run one of nodes and connect to vagrant machine you just need to run this command:
+If you need to run one of nodes and connect to vagrant machine via ssh you just need to run this command:
 ```
 make machine ROLE=web
 make machine ROLE=app-1